shubhamattri/Starling-Murmuration/README.md

 Instruction to Run :

 1. Download sfml lib in Linux
-2. Run make to compile all src files
+2. Run "make" to compile all src files
-3. Run the command "./simulate-starlin" to run the program
+3. Run the command "./simulate-starling" to run the program